syncfusion-content/wpf-docs/wpf/PivotGrid/Concepts.md

 <tr>
 <td>
 PadString</td><td>
 You can use this property to specify a custom string in the Pivot Computation column instead of the cell’s original value.
-The default value is “*”.> {{{ ''_Note: The SummaryType enumerator must be set to DisplayIfDiscreteValuesEqual to use this property._'' | markdownify }}}</td></tr>
+The default value is “*”.> {{ '_Note: The SummaryType enumerator must be set to DisplayIfDiscreteValuesEqual to use this property._' | markdownify }}</td></tr>
 </table>